Monolith of Inhumanity: Promotion

 A 7" single for "Your Disposal" was released in mid-2013.
 The B-side is "An Exposition of Insides," previously only available on the Japanese version of the album.
 The music video for "Forced Gender Reassignment" was written and directed by Mitch Massie.
-The uncensored music video, which depicts members of the Westboro Baptist Church being abducted and given sex reassignment surgery, is available for viewing on the website Bloody Disgusting with permission from the band.
+The uncensored music video, which depicts members of the Westboro Baptist Church being abducted and given sex reassignment surgery, was available for viewing on the website Bloody Disgusting with permission from the band before it was taken down.

 Reception

 Critical reception

 Upon its release Monolith of Inhumanity generally received favorable reviews from critics.
 On Metacritic, it has been given a score of 79% based on 5 reviews.

 Public reception

 The album also was voted the best album of 2012 by Metal Injection readers.
 On the MetalSucks series "The Best Metal Albums of 2012, As Chosen by Metal Musicians Themselves," Sven de Caluwé of Aborted, Richie Cavalera of Incite, David Davidson and Dan Gargiulo both of Revocation, Charles Elliott of Abysmal Dawn, Jeremy Wagner formerly of Broken Hope, John Vail formerly of Wretched, and Leon del Muerte of Murder Construct included Monolith of Inhumanity on their lists.